 - Go for Education

 - Go in Science, Technology and Society

-If you would like to participate or connect to other Go scholars, please email your abstract to Dr Silvia Lozeva Silvia.firstname.lastname@example.org by 30 July 2018.
-Full papers to be submitted by 30 August.
+If you would like to participate or connect to other Go scholars, please send your abstract to Dr Silvia Lozeva email@example.com.
+Full papers to be submitted by 30 January 2020.
 All submissions must be in English.